 Festivals are still being pushed back, although social bubbles are being allowed to mix again.
 Despite government promises of “no more quarantine for the double vaxxers,” flights are still being canceled or delayed.
 Although most restaurants, cinemas, and bars are adhering to government guidelines of no large groups and not allowing venues of full capacity, we, as the people of the nation, are getting far too ahead of ourselves.

-Bearing witness to far too many mask-less commuters on what is now “back to normal” transport for London services, am I wrong for not wanting to give up the seats next to me to help prevent wave 3?
+Bearing witness to far too many mask-less commuters on what is now “back to normal” transport for London services, am I wrong for not wanting to give up the seats next to me to help prevent the third wave of COVID?

 Walking down the street among the (in my opinion, not missed during lockdown) rat race in London, am I going overboard for still keeping my distance?

 The whole COVID-19 pandemic has filled our minds with endless questions and not enough answers, so one chooses to make one’s own judgments.
 However, I fear we are ill-advised (again).

 In the summer of July 2020, the UK government announced the “eat out to help out” scheme.
 As an incentive to get customers outdoors and out of their homes and to provide a quick economic boost, restaurants were offering customers 50 percent off their meals.

 Despite cases still rising and the threat of a second wave imminent, we all flocked outdoors to claim our bargains.
 Oh, and of course to socialize!
 However, when the second wave hit us far worse than the first, and we all “lost” Christmas and New Year 2020 due to it, fingers were quickly pointed back at those behind the scheme of eating out to help out.
 Am I the only one remembering that nobody actually forced us to participate?

 In spite of the third wave of COVID being predicted, sporting events resume in their droves